hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

-When the user wishes to retry submitting their purchase information, the following function will be called.
+When the user wishes to retry submitting their purchase information, the following function is called.
 Your app should look up the purchase information with the provided product identifier and submit it via `HMMediaPlayer`’s `submitTipPurchase()` function.

 ```swift
 func retrySubmittingPurchaseInfo(productID: String, completion: @escaping ((error: Error?, showError: Bool, canRetry: Bool)) -> Void) {